jamen/neta/README.md

  - `DIST`: Folder to output app(s) in.
 (Default `./dist`)
  - `VERSION`: The version of Electron to use.
  - `NAME`: The name for the binary output (Default `campfire`)

+## Contributing
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for information on guidelines towards helping Campfire.

+## License
+Campfire is completely free-to-use and licensed under the MIT License.
+See [LICENSE](LICENSE) for more information.